gissarsky/exadel_devops/Task7/README.md

 1.3 Make several of your own dashboards, where to output data from your triggers (you can manually trigger it)

-**This part of the assignment is accomplished by installing Zabbix on AWS EC2 Ubuntu Server by according to this [documentation](https://www.zabbix.com/documentation/current/manual/web_interface/frontend_sections/monitoring/dashboard)**
+**This part of the assignment is accomplished according to this [documentation](https://www.zabbix.com/documentation/current/manual/web_interface/frontend_sections/monitoring/dashboard)**

 1.4 Active check vs passive check - use both types.

-**This part of the assignment is accomplished by installing Zabbix on AWS EC2 Ubuntu Server by according to this [documentation](https://blog.zabbix.com/zabbix-agent-active-vs-passive/9207/)**
+**This part of the assignment is accomplished according to this [documentation](https://blog.zabbix.com/zabbix-agent-active-vs-passive/9207/)**

 1.5 Make an agentless check of any resource (ICMP ping)

-**This part of the assignment is accomplished by installing Zabbix on AWS EC2 Ubuntu Server by according to this [documentation](http://woshub.com/zabbix-simple-icmp-ping-checks/)**
+**This part of the assignment is accomplished by according to this [documentation](http://woshub.com/zabbix-simple-icmp-ping-checks/)**

 1.6 Provoke an alert - and create a Maintenance instruction

-**This part of the assignment is accomplished by installing Zabbix on AWS EC2 Ubuntu Server by according to this [documentation](https://bestmonitoringtools.com/zabbix-alerts-setup-zabbix-email-notifications-escalations/)**
+**This part of the assignment is accomplished according to this [documentation](https://bestmonitoringtools.com/zabbix-alerts-setup-zabbix-email-notifications-escalations/)**

 >If an alert occurs, a message will be sent to the email

-1.7 Set up a dashboard with infrastructure nodes and monitoring of hosts and software installed on them **Done**
+1.7 Set up a dashboard with infrastructure nodes and monitoring of hosts and software installed on them

+**Done**

 2. ELK:
 Nobody is forgotten and nothing is forgotten.

 >**Due to resource limitations on AWS EC2 t2.micro, all further tasks are performed locally.**

 2.1 Install and configure ELK

 **This part of the assignment is accomplished by installing ELK by according to this [documentation](https://github.com/deviantony/docker-elk)**

 >The Dockerized ELK will be installed